SirSquirrel09/Sourcehair/README.md

 ```

  ### How to modify the background image:
-Add the following to your css file:
+Add the following to your theme css file:
 ```
 .PanelBGImage {